-Located along the coast of Northern California, Redwood National Park is home to the tallest trees on Earth.
-With 1 to 2 days in Redwood National Park, you will not only see these impressive giants, but have a chance to explore the rivers, woodlands, and prairies that cover the 40-mile coastline of this luscious park.
-For day-trippers and weekend warriors alike, this Redwood National Park itinerary covers everything you need to know to plan the perfect visit.
+Located along the coast of Northern California, Redwood National and State Parks are home to the tallest trees on Earth.
+With a 1 to 2 days in Redwood National Park itinerary, you will not only see these impressive giants, but have a chance to explore the rivers, woodlands, and prairies that cover the 40-mile coastline of this luscious park.

 California is known for a variety of breathtaking natural wonders.
 From white sand beaches to snow-capped mountains, it’s a state of incredible biodiversity with endless opportunities for the adventurous traveller to experience sites that will stop them in their tracks.

 Even so, nothing compares to the towering presence of the ancient redwoods.
 So if you’re planning to visit Redwood National Park, follow this guide to ensure you don’t miss a thing.

 How Many Days in Redwood National Park?

 When trying to figure out how many days to spend in Redwood National Park, one or two days should be plenty.
-One day in Redwood National Park is perfect for people passing through Northern California or looking for a quick day trip, and one day is really all you need to immerse yourself in the trees.
+One day is perfect for people passing through Northern California or looking for a quick day trip, and one day is really all you need to immerse yourself in the trees.

-However, if you want to see some of the other natural features that make up this beautiful park, you’re going to want 2 days in Redwood National Park.
-This will give you time to explore the redwood groves while also visiting the rivers, woodlands, and prairies that make up the rest of the 40-mile park.
+However, if you want to see some of the other natural features that make up this beautiful park, you’re going to want 2 days in the park.

 Getting To & Around Redwood National Park

-This coastal National Park is located just an hour south of the California-Oregon border off of US-101.
+This coastal park is located just an hour south of the California-Oregon border off of US-101.
 If you’re coming along the coast, whether heading south or north, you’ll take US-101 to get there.
 It also makes for a great stop when driving from San Francisco to Portland or even from San Francisco to Seattle.

 The unpaved roads are in pretty good condition and doable for most cars; it’s motorhomes, RVs, and trailers that need to be careful about which route they take.
 For many of the narrow, winding roads, motorhomes/RVs and trailers are prohibited, but even where they are technically allowed, they’re often discouraged.